Wednesday Night FAITHTIME at FIRST!

 Music: Children will proclaim their faith through singing, instruments and hand chimes.

-Motion: Children will share their faith through crafts, theatre, puppets, service projects and much more!
+Motion: Children will share their faith through crafts, service projects, activities and games!

 Worship Opportunities - All Faithtime children will be participating in the following services: